 Unlike other coffee beverages, lattes are full of milk.
 However, it would retain most of the espresso flavor and ensure that the milk does not overpower it.

-The best thing about lattes is that you can add other flavors to them if you want.
+The best thing about lattes is adding other flavors if you want.
 Adding caramel, hazelnut, and more can provide a different twist to your coffee.

-Many of you are probably wondering what is a breve drink.
+Many of you are probably wondering what a breve drink is.

-If you’re not from the United States, it would be very confusing because this coffee beverage is an Americanized version of a cappuccino.
+It will be unclear if you’re not from the United States because this coffee beverage is an Americanized version of a cappuccino.

 Just like a latte, breve also has two ingredients.
 It is made from espresso and half-and-half.

 Half-and-half is a blend or combination of half light cream and half whole milk.

 It contains around 10 to 12 percent fat, so if you don’t mind adding extra fats to your drink, this is a perfect choice.

 Compared to steamed milk, you cannot whip half-and-half, but it brings a unique taste and a lot of richness to espresso.